Rokasl/CS408_project/report/source/11_chapter_4.md

 * Haskell syntax;
 * Language creation and its syntax development;
 * Compiler - parsing the input and generating valid JavaScript code;
-* Machine - executing given program, and managing its resources, such as mode, stack and saved stack.
+* Machine - executing compiled expression array and managing its resources, such as mode, stack and saved stack.

 Key things to improve are optimization & performance.

-The further plan is to roll out the lessons learned creating compiler and VM for more of the "Shonky" intermediate language that is generated by Frank compiler.
+The further plan was to roll out the lessons learned creating compiler and virtual machine for more of the "Shonky" intermediate language that is generated by Frank compiler.
 This will be covered in the next chapter.